 In the M2, the strap is made of a softer material and feels a lot more comfortable against the skin.
 Some users of the watch complained that sometimes, in cold weather, the heart rate data had issues with transmission to the watch.
 Some users also reported interference when working out in public places like a very busy gym.

 The device is not compatible with other accessories like footpods or bike sensors.

 - Provides heart rate data and calorie burn

 - Records up to 15 days of information

-The basic Suunto M1 is the perfect watch for runners who want to train using heart rate zones without being bogged down by tons of other data.
-If you prefer to run by feel and don't mind not having GPS to track your distance, then the M1 might be a good choice.
 You can wear the watch 24/7 and use it as a regular timepiece.
 It's affordable and sports a sleek design.
-The long lasting battery won't ever need to be charged and replacing it is easy.
+The long-lasting battery won't ever need to be charged and replacing it is easy.
 For someone who wants to keep a close eye on the heart rate metric, the watch does it well and accurately.